Yordan Alvarez Preview, Player Props: Astros vs. Tigers

-Yordan Alvarez -- with a slugging percentage of .343 in his past 10 games (including no home runs) -- will be in action for the Houston Astros versus the Detroit Tigers, with Eduardo Rodriguez on the mound, on August 26 at 6:10 PM ET.
+Yordan Alvarez -- with a slugging percentage of .389 in his past 10 games (including zero homers) -- will be in action for the Houston Astros versus the Detroit Tigers, with Alex Faedo on the hill, on August 27 at 1:40 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Tigers.
+He had two hits (going 2-for-5 with an RBI) in his most recent appearance against the Tigers.

 Yordan Alvarez Game Info & Props vs. the Tigers